-Please come and join me on the above retreat – click on the flyer for more details.
-I’ll be teaching with Rabbi James Jacobson-Maisels.
-Since 2007, I’ve taught retreats, extensive courses and stand-alone workshops in Jewish Meditation for students of all ages and levels of experience, from absolute beginners to advanced practitioners.
-The venues I’ve taught in include: Or HaLev, the Pardes Institute of Jewish Studies, the Homestead Jerusalem, Stanford University, Stanford Hillel, Moishe House London, Limmud NY, Isabella Freedman Jewish Retreat Center, Yeshivat Shvilei haTorah, Yeshivat Ma’ale Gilboa, Yeshivat Chovevei Torah Rabbinical School, Congregation Beth Am and my own retreats in my home village of Beit Zayit.
+Here’s some background info about my teaching practice.
+I’ve been teaching meditation for over a decade.
+Some of the venues I’ve taught meditation include: Or HaLev retreats and classes, The Pardes Institute of Jewish Studies, Homestead Jerusalem, Moishe House Jerusalem, Stanford University, Stanford Hillel, Moishe House London, Limmud NY, Isabella Freedman Jewish Retreat Center, Brondesbury Park Synagogue, Yeshivat Shvilei haTorah, Yeshivat Ma’ale Gilboa, Yeshivat Chovevei Torah Rabbinical School, Congregation Beth Am and independent retreats in my home village of Beit Zayit.

-My speciality is integrating mindfulness with normative Judaism, helping people of varied levels of knowledge and experience to discover the richness and authenticity of a living, breathing Judaism.
+My speciality is integrating mindfulness with traditional Judaism, helping people of varied levels of knowledge and experience to discover the richness and authenticity of a living, breathing Judaism.
 This involves both text-based, discursive learning and practical, experiential learning.
-In short, I teach that Judaism demands of us, and enables us, to work for greater compassion and self-awareness.
+I teach that Judaism demands of us, and enables us, to work for greater compassion and self-awareness, which impacts us but also all of the individuals, communities and societies that we touch.
 Through this work, all aspects of Judaism, and of life, come into clearer focus.

 I have also completed the Jewish Mindfulness Meditation Teacher Training Course, taught by Rabbis Sheila Peltz Weinberg, Jeff Roth and Jordan Bendat-Appell.
 The course, which I highly recommend, is a 16-month journey through many kinds of meditative and pedagogical practices, and is a collaboration between the Institute for Jewish Spirituality and the Awakened Heart Project.